flutterwtf/mcp_flutter/README.md

 > [!NOTE]
 > There is official [MCP Server for Flutter from Flutter team](https://github.com/dart-lang/ai/tree/main/pkgs/dart_mcp_server) which exposes Dart tooling.
 >
-> The **main goal of this project** is to bring power of MCP server tools by creating them in Flutter app, using **dynamic MCP registration** .
+> The **main goal of this project** is to bring power of MCP server tools by creating them in Flutter app, using **dynamic MCP tools registration** .
 See how it works in [short YouTube video](https://www.youtube.com/watch?v=Qog3x2VcO98).
-See [Dynamic Tools Registration Docs](#dynamic-tools-registration-🆕) for more details.
+See [Quick Start](QUICK_START.md) for more details.
+See [original motivation](https://github.com/Arenukvern/mcp_flutter/blob/main/CHANGELOG.md#210) behind the idea.
 >
-> Also, to stabilize and polish tools which are useful in development (so it would be specifically targeted for AI Assistants, for example: it will return not only the errors, but prompt for AI how to work with that error) [see more in MCP_RPC_DESCRIPTION.md](MCP_RPC_DESCRIPTION.md)
+> Also, secondary goal is to stabilize and polish tools which are useful in development (so it would be specifically targeted for AI Assistants, for example: it will return not only the errors, but prompt for AI how to work with that error) [see more in MCP_RPC_DESCRIPTION.md](MCP_RPC_DESCRIPTION.md)
 >
 > Please share your feedback, ideas and suggestions in issues!
 >